A Step By Step affiliate marketing strategies for beginners Guide.

 How many different types of search intent are there?

-There are 2major search intent we need to focus on…
+There are 2major search intents we need to focus on…

 - Informational – How to, guides, infographics, methods, etc.